Puso Gaborone: Background and education

-Batlokwa throne
+Tlôkwa throne

-Puso Gaborone ascended the Batlokwa throne in August 2007 after his father died in 2005.
-In his capacity as the Kgosi of Batlokwa, he has been elected and re-elected as the chairperson of Botswana's Ntlo ya Dikgosi (House of Chiefs).
+Puso Gaborone ascended the Tlôkwa throne in August 2007 after his father died in 2005.
+In his capacity as the kgosi of the Tlôkwa, he has been elected and re-elected as the chairperson of Botswana's Ntlo ya Dikgosi (House of Chiefs).

 Personal life

 Kgosi Puso Gaborone married Thandi Tshepo Leshomo Gaborone in August 2016 and the couple has one child.
-It was also reported that he "had led by example" by taking the COVID-19 vaccination with his wife in March 2021.
+It was also reported that he "had led by example" by taking the COVID-19 vaccine with his wife in March 2021.